mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion2/02_MAGs_taxonomy.md

 ### Create and Execute the Bash Script to Run GTDB-Tk

 Since GTDB-Tk requires high RAM usage (~100 GB), **this step will be demonstrative**, and only the instructor will execute it.
-However, below are the steps you can follow to run the program.
+However, below are the steps to follow for your reference.

 Create a Bash script named `run_gtdbtk.sh`, copy the script below, and update the `batchfile` variable with the correct path to your previously created batchfile.
 This script submits a SLURM job to process each MAG listed in the batch file, generating a taxonomic classification output in the `gtdbtk_out` folder.